lordmulder/LameXP/doc/Manual.md

 ## Compression Settings ##

 Finally, you need to choose your **compression settings**.
-First, and most important, you must decide for an output *audio format (encoder)*.
+Most important, you must decide for an output *format (encoder)*.
 Depending on your needs and preferences, you can choose between [MP3](http://en.wikipedia.org/wiki/MP3), [Ogg/Vorbis](http://en.wikipedia.org/wiki/Vorbis), [Opus](http://en.wikipedia.org/wiki/Opus_%28audio_format%29), [AAC/MP4](http://en.wikipedia.org/wiki/Advanced_Audio_Coding), [FLAC](https://xiph.org/flac/) and others.

 *Note:* If you are uncertain which audio format to choose, then [this article](http://lifehacker.com/5927052/whats-the-difference-between-all-these-audio-formats-and-which-one-should-i-use) by Lifehacker is a good starting point.
 Also see the [comparison of audio coding formats](http://en.wikipedia.org/wiki/Comparison_of_audio_coding_formats) on Wikipedia.
 If still uncertain, just go with good old MP3 &#x1f609;

 ![](img/lamexp/tutorial_3a.png)

 Once you have decided for an audio format, you need to choose a *rate-control* mode next.
-The available rate-control modes include VBR (quality-base variable bitrate), ABR (average bitrate) and CBR (constant bitrate).
-Not all modes are available for all audio formats.
+This controls how the bits are allocated for the compressed audio files.
+The available rate-control modes are *CBR*, *VBR* and *ABR*:

+- CBR (constant bitrate) uses a *fixed* bitrate, i.e. each segment of the file receives the exactly same amount of bits, regardless of its contents.
+This comes at the advantage that the resulting file size is perfectly predictable.
+However, because the bitrate can *not* be adapted to the contents of the file at all, this generally is the *least* favorable mode!

+- VBR (quality-base variable bitrate) mode adapts the bitrate to the contents of the file.
+Each segment of the file receives as many bits as are required to hit the target quality level.
+This means that "complex" segments of the file will end up with a higher bitrate than more "simple" segments.
+The bits will be used where they are actually needed.
+However, because the bitrate varies strongly depending on the contents of the file, the resulting file size is completely unpredictable!

+- ABR (average bitrate) mode can be understood as a "middle course" between VBR and CBR mode.
+Similar to VBR mode, ABR mode adapts the bitrate to the contents of the file.
+But, at the same time, similar to CBR mode, ABR mode limites the bitrate variation in order to hit the specified target *average* bitrate, i.e. the resulting file size *is* predictable.

-*Note:* If you are uncertain which rate-control mode to chose, the guideline is that VBR mode should be preferred over ABR mode whenever possible.
-And CBR mode generally should be avoided.
+*Note:* If you are uncertain which rate-control mode to chose, the rule of thumb is that VBR mode should be preferred over ABR mode when possible.
+And CBR mode should be avoided.
 See also Wikipedia's article on [variable bitrate](http://en.wikipedia.org/wiki/Variable_bitrate) encoding.

 ![](img/lamexp/tutorial_3b.png)

-Last but not least, you need to choose the desired target *bitrate* or *quality-level*.
+Last but not least, you need to choose the desired target *bitrate* (kbps) or the desired *quality-level*.
 Put simply, this controls the "quality vs. file size" trade-off.
-You choose a target quality-level in case of VBR mode, and you choose a target (average) bitrate in case of ABR or CBR mode.
+You choose a target quality-level in case of VBR mode.
+And you choose a target (average) bitrate in case of ABR or CBR mode.
+A *higher* target bitrate or a *higher* target quality level results in improved audio quality, but also comes at the cost of larger files.
+Conversely, a *lower* target bitrate or a *lower* target quality level results in smaller files, but also comes at the cost of reduced audio quality.
+The "optimal" setting highly depends on your personal preferences.

-*Note:* If you are uncertain which bitrate or quality-level to choose, bare in mind that a higher bitrate (or a better quality level) results in better audio quality, but also produces larger files &ndash; and vice versa.
-"Level 2" or "192 kbps" is a typical choice for MP3.
+*Note:* If you are uncertain which bitrate or quality-level to choose, "Level 2" (VBR) or "192 kbps" (ABR) is a common choice for MP3.
+If the size of the resulting file is *not* a primary concern, you can go with "Level 0" (VBR) or "320 kbps" (ABR) right away.

 ![](img/lamexp/tutorial_3c.png)

-*Did you know?* You can click on the "Reset" link at any time in order to reset all available settings for all available encoders to their factory defaults.
+*Did you know?* You can click the "Reset" link in order to reset *all* compression settings for *all* encoders to their factory defaults.

 ## File Processing ##